MERRITT CURLING CENTRE- COVID-19 RETURN TO PLAY CURLING PLAN

 - 1 person with serve it right behind bar on a rotation basis

-- 1 person from each team to order and pay for drinks, cashless bar, preferred debit, will accept exact cash, no change
+- Cashless bar, preferred debit, will accept exact cash, no change

 Social Distancing During the Game